 Successful restaurateurs know their numbers.
 In a business where sales can constantly fluctuate restaurateurs should be constantly vigilant in knowing how the restaurant is performing without waiting to find out at the end of the month.
 Calculating prime costs on a weekly basis versus monthly will give the restaurateur a shot at figuring out problems quickly and nipping them in the bud before it is too late.

 Operating a restaurant is all about the food, the service, the finances, and other fundamental factors.
 But, don’t forget that your customers have 99% of interaction with your employees.
 It all comes down to your customers having a lousy or great dining experience.
 The truth is if you want your customers to enjoy a great dining experience, your employees play a major role in that.
 And you need to be a good boss.

 – Show a personal interest in your staff

 – Add humor to the working relationship

 – Be fair and consistent and do not play favorites

 – Lead by example

 – And accommodate personal requests like time off for functions and events

-Successful restaurateurs don’t compete on price, because customers rarely do.
+Successful restaurants don’t compete on price, because customers rarely do.
 When customers are looking for a good value or deal they look at the whole package, not just the price.
-Instead, focus on quality, food, service and cleanliness.
+Instead, focus on quality, food, service, and cleanliness.
 Once leaving the restaurant customers will remember what the experience was like, rarely would they think about how much they spent at the restaurant.